Vietnam Family Tour

 From Halong Bay all the way to the Mekong Delta

-This 2-week Vietnam tour, specially designed for families, provides a comprehensive introduction to the fascinating country taking you from the spectacular landscapes of Halong and Bai Tu Long Bays, via no less than 6 UNESCO World Heritage sites, to the picturesque waterways of the Mekong Delta in the far south.
+This 2-week, specially designed, Vietnam family tour, provides a comprehensive introduction to the fascinating country taking you from the spectacular landscapes of Halong and Bai Tu Long Bays, via no less than 6 UNESCO World Heritage sites, to the picturesque waterways of the Mekong Delta in the far south.

 Beginning in the historic and elegant capital Hanoi we’ll take an overnight cruise through the awe-inspiring scenery of Halong Bay before travelling south to explore the celebrated karst landscapes of Ninh Binh Province – ‘Halong in the paddy-fields’ – and Phong Nha-Ke Bang National Park plus the historic old port of Hoi An and the former imperial capital Hue.